 Marine plants under the water release 70% of the oxygen that makes up our atmosphere.

 80% of all volcanic eruptions take place underwater with water temperatures reaching hundreds of degrees.

-Do you know any interesting facts about the Pacific Ocean that we missed?
-Let us know in the comments section below!
+Do you have any interesting or fun facts about the Pacific Ocean that we missed?
+Share them here in the comments section below!